neurodata/connectomic-heritability/docs/slides/dbo/dbo.md

 ---

-# What are environemtal effects?
+# What are environmental effects?

 - Shared
   - Common experiences of siblings living in the same household.